 We’ve all heard of Genghis Khan and his exploits; but what of his son, Ogedei?

 In the 13th century, the Mongol army had conquered a large chunk of the world and Ogedei had replaced his father as leader.
 Ogedei, described as a pragmatic and charismatic man, sought to expand Genghis’ empire.

-Before he could however, tragedy struck.
+Before he could, however, tragedy struck.
 In 1241 Ogedei died; halting their approach on Western Europe.
-The army never reached Vienna as intended; tradition dictating they return home to conduct Ikh Kurultai.
+The army never reached Vienna as intended; tradition dictated they return home to conduct Ikh Kurultai.
 This was a corrupt vote in which a new Khan was “elected” (despite everyone knowing who would be chosen).

 Forced home, five years passed before a new Khan ascended.
 By then there were many internal power struggles in the Mongolian Empire and the invasion of Western Europe, sort of just didn’t happen.